 XIII.
 Undergraduate Degrees

 - To be considered for admission to candidacy for a degree, a student must complete the Online Application for Graduation during the academic term preceding the term in which they will complete the degree requirements for their program.

-- A student who wishes to withdraw their name from the rolls of degree candidates must formally withdraw the Online Application for Graduation before the end of the seventh week of the semester (or fourth week of the summer term).
-This privilege will be extended to a degree candidate only once.
+- A student who wishes to withdraw their name from the rolls of degree candidates must either notify the Office of the Registrar or their major academic advisor in writing to formally withdraw the Online Application for Graduation before the end of the seventh week of the semester (or fourth week of the summer term).

 - A degree program may include a maximum of four hours of basic ROTC and a maximum of six hours of advanced ROTC.

 No student may be considered a candidate for a degree unless the final 36 credit hours required for the degree are earned in residence at Georgia Tech and approved by the major school.

-Work that was completed more than ten years prior to commencement must be validated by special examinations before it can be counted toward a degree.
+Work that was completed more than ten years prior to commencement must be validated by special examinations or evaluation by the appropriate academic unit before it can be counted toward a degree.

 D. Requirements For a Bachelor's Degree